jonjon007/SCH-WARZ/README.txt

 SCH-WARZ* (Battleship!)
 Readme

 This project was compelted entirely by Jonathan Martin.
-Peter Kenez delivered no contribution at all.

 This project only runs on LOCALHOST, so there will be two windows on a single computer that represent two players.